Categories

 Arrested for a DUI?
 We Can Help.

-If you’ve been arrested for driving under the influence, even after just a single drink, call the DUI defense attorneys in Clearwater at Russo, Pelletier & Sullivan can.
+If you’ve been arrested for driving under the influence, even after just a single drink, call the DUI defense attorneys in Clearwater at The Law Office of Timothy Sullivan can.
 Our attorneys will help you understand your rights, and can help obtain a favorable outcome.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.